When I tell people that I make chocolate at home, most of them say "oh, that's nice; must be fun" and then shrug it off

 Sunita De Tourreil & Brian Beyke, Unwrapped: as a foremost chocolate thought leader and pioneer in the craft chocolate movement, Sunita pairs with Brian (coffee expert extraordinaire) to bring you bi-monthly forays into the craft chocolate community.
 Currently on a long hiatus.

-Brian Ruggles, Chocolate Fascination: after roughly a decade as president and founder of the Chocolate Society of Utah, Brian has taken his love of bean to bar chocolate to the podcast realm.
-In his weekly interview show he’s bringing chocolate movers & shakers from Utah chocolate and beyond into the public eye.
+Brian Ruggles, Chocolate Fascination: after over a decade as president and founder of the Chocolate Society of Utah, Brian has taken his love of bean to bar chocolate to the podcast realm.
+In his weekly interview show he's bringing chocolate movers & shakers from Utah chocolate and beyond into the public eye.
+Currently on hiatus.

 Bean to Bar Experiments